Kayavarohan

 Kayavarohan or Karvan is a village in the Vadodara district of the state of Gujarat, India.
-Kayavarohan is popularly known as Karvan and is situated on the National Highway 8 at a distance of 30 km from Vadodara.
+Kayavarohan is popularly known as Karvan.
+It is 11 km from the National Highway 48 and 30 km from Vadodara.
 Kayavarohan is considered as the birthplace of Lakulisha, the second century C.E.
 Shaivite revivalist, reformer and propounder of the pashupata doctrine.
 It is an important religious place on account of its Lakulisha temple.

 History

 Kayavarohan (Karvan) is an ancient town believed to have existed through each of the Four Ages.
 As per Shaivite mythology, Lord Shiva in the Lakulish manifestation appeared at this place.
 According to mythology and puranas, from here Lord Shiva transmigrated into the form of a Brahmin child.
 Thus the place came to be known as Kayavarohan [Kaya (Body) + Avarohan (Descent) = Where the body of the Lord has descended].
-It is an ancient town believed to have existed through each of the Four Ages according to the Hindus.
-According to a popularly held belief, it was from here that Lord Shiva in the guise of a child transmigrated after death and his body disappeared.
-Thus the place came to be known as Kayavarohan.

 A number of copper coins and a stone quern have been found from here.
 A beautiful head of Tapas, the image of Kartikeya and an idol of Uma Maheshwara are some of the archaeological specimen discovered from here that are preserved locally in a museum.

 Religious Significance

 Kayavarohan is one of the sixty-eight ‘teerthas' (Pilgrimage) of Lord Shiva as mentioned in the Shiva Purana.
 However, Kayavarohan is not among the 12 Jyotirlingas as mentioned in the Shiva Purana.

 It is of great significance to the Pasupatas (Followers of the Pashupati), those in the spiritual following of Lakulish, for it is considered to be the place of Shiva's appearance on earth in that incarnation.
 Lakulish is considered to be the 28th birth of Shiva.
 Shiva had come to the earth in the form of Lakulisha through Kayavarohan, literally meaning ‘Descent of the form’.

 Kayavarohan harbours the Brahmeshwar Jyotirshivlang temple, claimed to have been founded by Maharshi Vishwamitra.
-It has been held that the incarnation of Shiva in Lakulish has merged with the linga in Shambavi Mudra.
+It has been held that the incarnation of Shiva in Lakulish has merged with the linga in Shambhavi Mudra.

+Lord Shiva is the deity who constructs and destroys the universe for ultimately good reasons.
+His ascetic appearance and life strongly relate to his constant meditative endeavors for the betterment of the entire universe.
+Above all, Shambhavi Mudra is his signature meditation style.